griffworden/ds440/README.md

 to save on processing time and then outlines the prompting pipeline used to generate and evaluate counterfactual sentences by utilizing the OpenAi API.

-The dataset used can be found here:
+The dataset used for training and validation can be found under the Data directory.